TylerLu/Huddle/README.md

 ### Add Reply URL and Admin Consent Metric Web App

-Follow the similar steps in previous chapter to add the reply URL and admin consent.
+Follow the similar steps in the previous chapter to add the reply URL and admin consent.

 ### Update Bot Messaging Endpoint